zeruhabesha/yegnaBiz/DEPLOYMENT_GUIDE.md

    - `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY` for Google reCAPTCHA v2.
    - `JWT_SECRET` with a long random value for signing auth tokens.
    - Contact email settings (`CONTACT_RECIPIENT_EMAIL`, `SMTP_FROM_EMAIL`, `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `SMTP_SECURE`).
-   - Optional `DATABASE_URL` if migrating away from JSON persistence.
+   - `DATABASE_URL` pointing at PostgreSQL when deploying to Vercel or any environment where the local JSON files would be ephemeral.
+   - Optional connection tuning: set `DATABASE_SSL=true` for managed hosts that require TLS (Vercel Postgres ships with `?sslmode=require` by default) and `DATABASE_POOL_MAX` if you need to cap concurrent connections.
 3. Commit secrets to your hosting provider, not to source control.

 > **Tip:** The contact form API route requires `SMTP_HOST` and `SMTP_PORT`.
 Missing values will make requests fail with a 500 response.

 ## 3. Prepare Data (Optional but Recommended)
-If you are using the JSON data store, create or reset admin credentials before deployment:
+If you are using the JSON data store locally, create or reset admin credentials before deployment:

 ```bash
 npm run setup-admin
 ```

 The script writes `data/admin-users.json` with hashed credentials you can share securely with your team.
+When `DATABASE_URL` is present, the same command transparently switches to PostgreSQL, ensures the schema exists, and inserts the same starter data without touching the JSON files.

 ## 4. Build the Application
 Run the production build locally or in CI to validate configuration: